RBK-D-IT/digital-development-playbook/docs/devops-and-automation/infrastructure-as-code.md

 1. **Infrastructure Code in GitHub**

-- All infrastructure code (written in AWS CDK) is stored in **GitHub**, alongside our application code.
+- All infrastructure code (written in AWS CDK) is stored in GitHub, alongside our application code.
 This ensures that any changes to infrastructure go through the same version control and code review process as the application code.
 - Developers can submit pull requests (PRs) with infrastructure changes, which are reviewed before being merged into the `main` branch.

 2. **Automated Infrastructure Deployment**